schmittnieto/schmittnieto.github.io/_posts/2024-09-07-my-work-environment-tools.md

 ---
 title: "My Work Environment: Tools and Customizations"
 date: 2024-09-07
+last_modified_at: 2024-10-28
-excerpt: "Discover the essential tools and customizations I use daily, from package management with Winget to interactive PowerShell with Oh My Posh and PSReadLine, plus helpful AI support with ChatGPT."
+excerpt: "Discover essential tools and customizations I use daily, including Winget for package management and interactive PowerShell with Oh My Posh and much more!"
 categories:
   - Blog
 tags: